If you’ve ever considered going sea kayaking in Antarctica (or are just curious), then this complete guide will tell you everything you need to know.

 But there was one activity we were more excited for than anything else – kayaking along the Antarctic Peninsula.

 We’ve been lucky enough to kayak in some phenomenal places, from the lakes of British Columbia to Ningaloo Reef in Australia, to the tropical islands of Southeast Asia and the Caribbean.
 But all these seemed to fall short compared to something as mystical as paddling next to icebergs and glaciers.

-During our journey to Antarctica with One Ocean Expeditions we had signed up for their exclusive kayaking program, and anxiously awaited our chance to go out.
+During our journey to Antarctica with One Ocean Expeditions, who are no longer in operation, we had signed up for their exclusive kayaking program, and anxiously awaited our chance to go out.

 There was no wind at all, creating glassy conditions across the sea.
 Adding definition to the clear sky was one of nature’s most intriguing phenomena – lenticular clouds.

 These UFO-shaped clouds are formed when air passes across the surface of the earth and comes into contact with ‘obstructions’ – in this case mountains.
 The air rises up and condenses on the downwind side of the peak, creating stationary waves of moisture.

 Needless to say, we were ecstatic!

 Just before breakfast we joined our fellow kayakers for a briefing about where we would be going and what to expect.